 <img src="http://dukeo.com/images/writing-articles.jpg" alt="Your Keywords" width="75" height="100" />

 There, that wasn’t so hard, was it?
-Who would have thought that two little image formatting changes could have such a huge affect on your SEO?
+Who would have thought that two little image formatting changes could have such a huge effect on your WordPress SEO?